As Bastar mob hounds researcher Bela Bhatia out of her home, little has changed for activists here

 On January 19 and 20, five members of the National Human Rights Commission toured the forested villages of Peddagelur and Bellamnendra in Chhattisgarh’s Bijapur district.
-The team was on a mission to record the statements of some of the 16 women who have filed cases of rape and sexual assault against the security forces in the past two years.
+The team was on a mission to record the statements of the 14 women who had filed cases of rape and sexual assault against the security forces in the past two years.
 They took down the statements of six victims on the first day and of five more on the second.
 The team was assisted by Aam Aadmi Party leader Soni Sori as well as civil society members Lingaram Kodopi and Bela Bhatia.

 Two days later, on Monday, more than 30 men barged into Bhatia’s home in Parpa village, 8 km south of Jagdalpur, the commercial capital of the Bastar region.
 The men, who came in cars and motorbikes, gave Bhatia 24 hours to leave the village, threatening to burn down her home and kill her dog if she did not do as told.
 They also threatened her landlady.